Characteristic Evolution and Matching: Introduction

 \section{Introduction}

 It is my pleasure to review progress in numerical relativity based upon characteristic evolution.
-In the spirit of {\it Living Reviews in Relativity}, I invite my colleagues to continue to send me contributions and comments at winicour@pitt.edu.
+In the spirit of \emph{Living Reviews in Relativity}, I invite my colleagues to continue to send me contributions and comments at winicour@pitt.edu.

 We are now in an era in which Einstein's equations can effectively be considered solved at the local level.
-Several groups, as reported here and in other {\it Living Reviews in Relativity}, have developed 3D codes which are stable and accurate in some sufficiently local setting.
-Since my last review, the pioneering works~\cite{fP05} (based upon a harmonic formulation) and ~\cite{mCcLpMyZ06,jBjCdCmKjvM06b} (based upon BSSN formulations~\cite{mStN95,tBsS99}) have initiated dramatic progress in the ability of Cauchy codes to simulate the inspiral and merger of binary black holes, the premier problem in classical relativity.
-These codes evolve the spacetime inside an artificially constructed outer boundary.
+Several groups, as reported here and in other \emph{Living Reviews}, have developed 3D Cauchy evolution codes which are stable and accurate in some sufficiently bounded domain.
+The pioneering works~\cite{fP05} (based upon a harmonic formulation) and \cite{mCcLpMyZ06, jBjCdCmKjvM06b} (based upon BSSN formulations~\cite{mStN95,tBsS99}) have initiated dramatic progress in the ability of these codes to simulate the inspiral and merger of binary black holes, the premier problem in classical relativity.
 Global solutions of binary black holes are another matter.
-In particular, none of the existing codes are capable of computing the waveform of the gravitational radiation emanating from a binary inspiral with only the error introduced by the numerical approximation.
-The best that these Cauchy codes by themselves can provide is an extraction of the waveform based upon the analytical approximation that the outer boundary is at infinity.
+Characteristic evolution codes have been successful in treating the exterior region of asymptotically flat spacetimes extending to future null infinity.
 Just as several coordinate patches are necessary to describe a spacetime with nontrivial topology, the most effective attack on the binary black hole waveform might involve a global solution patched together from pieces of spacetime handled by a combination of different codes and techniques.